anubhavpgit/anubhavpgit.github.io/content/posts/parakeetking.md

 ---
 title: "The Parakeet King"
-date: "30-05-2024"
+date: "30-07-2024"
 description: "A story about a king who lost his kingdom and found a friend."
 draft: false
 tag: "life, philosophy"
 ---

 I recently wrote about [battling anxiety and depression](https://anubhavp.dev/blog/lifeandtheuniverse.html).
-After four months, writing about something uncomfortable yet close to my heart seems partly easier now.
+After six months, writing about something uncomfortable yet close to my heart seems partly easier now.
 My last article helped me engage with an audience going through something similar.
 It's remarkable how much we can uncover about each other's inner worlds simply by communicating.

 [That article](https://anubhavp.dev/blog/lifeandtheuniverse.html) shed light on how my life transitioned from one horrid experience to another, how life kept pushing and pushing, each time scraping a larger piece of my elbow and knees, and yet ultimately made me resilient enough to stand back up.
 Each time, I grew more resilient.
 Moving from one trouble to the next, I built up ounces of resilience as I walked through these challenges, slowly attempting to fight back and stand back up.